General Foundations of Algebra

 5. If she has $35, how many hours can she rent a bike?

 This problem presents a changing situation.
-It focuses on the study of pattern rule and especially of the relationship between two changing quantities.
+It focuses on the study of the pattern rule and the relationship between two changing quantities.

 Through algebraic reasoning, students analyze numbers, symbols, quantities, operations, and then generalize them.

 The ability to reason algebraically does not develop in a simple and natural way.
-Therefore, teachers need to walk students through the process by encouraging them to:
+Therefore, teachers should walk students through the process by encouraging them to:

 • explain their reasoning;